STA521-F17/website/syllabus/index.md

 #### Missed Exams

 There will be no makeup exams.
-If a student misses an exam for any reason, their score will be based on the previous or future exam.
+If a student misses one exam for any reason, their score will be imputed based on the previous or future exam.
+Missing both exams will result in a grade of 0 on the exams.

 * * *